The 4 Elements of an Effective Employee Referral Program

 Element 4: Ongoing Promotion of the Program

-Perhaps the most important point of the entire presentation was to not let your referral program stagnate.
+Perhaps the most important point of our interview with Desiree was to not let your referral program stagnate.

 Announcing the program at a single meeting and never again is a recipe for failure.
 Only reminding employees about the program during their onboarding guarantees they’ll forget about it.
 A poster hung in the breakroom will quickly fade into the background as part of the scenery and go unnoticed for months on end.